SimantaRajSarma/SimantaRajSarma/README.md

 - 👋 Hi, I’m @SimantaRajSarma
 - 👀 I'm a Tech Enthusiasts specifically in AI/ML.
+- My Skills:
+-  MERN Stack Development
-- 🌱 I’m currently learning Android Application Development
+-  Android Application Development
+-
 - 💞️ I’m looking to collaborate on twitter or LinkedIn
 - 📫 How to reach me ...
 -        --Twitter Username :- @SimantaRajS